Overview of Non-Banking Financial Company - NBFC Registration

 Undertaking of mortgage guarantee business

-Providing an online platform to bring lenders and borrowers together to help mobilize funds.
+It provides an online platform to bring lenders and borrowers together to help mobilize funds

 How NBFCs are different from Banks?